The best photo is often the difference is as clear as Night and Day

 [X-E2, XF18-55mmF2.8-4 R LM OIS, Mode = Aperture Priority, ISO 6400, 1/7, ƒ/10, (35mm = 83)]

-Some of the ornaments like this of Snow White were tricky to shoot if you shot them wide open and that would be ƒ/4 on this camera and lens.
+Some of the ornaments, like those of Snow White, were tricky to shoot if you shot them wide open, and that would be ƒ/4 on this camera and lens.
 I stopped the lens down to ƒ/10.
-How did I know that is what I wanted?
+How did I know that was what I wanted?

 Fuji X E2 Feature Bonus